-In April 2022, the Company entered into an Amended and Restated Investor Rights Agreement, or the A&R IRA, with GMS Ventures, which amended and restated the Investor Rights Agreement, or the Previous IRA, dated as of September 11, 2017, between the Company, GMS Ventures and BioLexis.
+In April 2022, the Company entered into an Amended and Restated Investor Rights Agreement, or the A&R IRA, with GMS Ventures, which amended and restated the Investor Rights Agreement, or the Previous IRA, dated as of September 11, 2017, between the Company, GMS Ventures and BioLexis Pte.
+Ltd., or BioLexis.
 The A&R IRA was entered into in connection with a restructuring of BioLexis pursuant to which all shares of the Company's capital stock held by BioLexis for the benefit of affiliates of GMS Ventures were transferred to GMS Ventures, or the Restructuring.
 In connection with the Restructuring, the rights and obligations of BioLexis under the Previous IRA were terminated.
 Under the A&R IRA, the Company granted GMS Ventures demand and piggyback registration rights consistent with the Previous IRA.
-In addition, as long as GMS Ventures and certain of its affiliates maintain beneficial ownership of at least 5% of the Company's outstanding common stock, GMS Ventures shall be entitled to nominate directors to the Board in proportion to the aggregate of it and Tenshi Healthcare's ownership stake in the Company (rounded up).
-As long as GMS Ventures maintains beneficial ownership of at least 50% of the Company's outstanding common stock but less than or equal to 57%, GMS Ventures shall be entitled to nominate four of the directors for election to the Board.
-Additionally, pursuant to the A&R IRA, GMS Ventures will have certain information rights, as well as the right of first offer over future issuances of securities and a right of participation in future securities issuances.
+In addition, as long as GMS Ventures and certain of its affiliates maintain beneficial ownership of at least 5% of the Company's outstanding common stock, GMS Ventures shall be entitled to nominate directors to the Board in proportion to the aggregate of its and Tenshi Healthcare's ownership stake in the Company (rounded up).
+If GMS Ventures acquires beneficial ownership of at least 50% of the Company's outstanding common stock but less than or equal to 57%, GMS Ventures shall be entitled to nominate four of the directors for election to the Board.